melezhik/bash-pssh/README.md

 ## hosts_list

-list of your hosts.
+list of your hosts in file.
 Has more priority than command line parameter.

+## exclude

+exclude one or more hosts.

 ## user